uselagoon/lagoon-ui/README.md

 To build and test changes locally the Lagoon UI can be built via Yarn or Docker.

+Testing locally, the UI can be connected to production or development Lagoon instances.
+Here we have included the URLs for the amazee.io cloud, but you can substitute your own.

 ### Yarn
 Note: Within `docker-compose.yml` `GRAPHQL_API` & `KEYCLOAK_API` are set to localhost by default.